-You wake up motivated and convinced that TODAY is the day that you will make healthy choices to stay on your weight loss program.
-A few hours later, it only takes the sighting of one doughnut to glaze your resolve over.
+You wake up motivated and convinced that TODAY is absolutely going to be the day that you will make healthy choices and stay on your weight loss program for good.
+But a few hours later… it only takes the sight of a single, tempting doughnut to glaze your resolve over.
 Again.

 Why does this keep happening?

-After all, no one needs to tell you why you need to lose weight – you know exactly how losing some weight will do you good.
-You know that losing some weight will keep you in better shape while improving your physical health and perhaps your mental health too… So why can’t you be motivated enough to stay on track?
+After all, no one needs to tell you that you need to get in shape, because you know exactly why losing some weight would do you good.
+You know that losing weight would be better for your body, improve your physical health, and make you less likely to suffer from heart disease, stroke, and cancer.
+Healthy weight loss, eating better, and being more active might be beneficial to your mental health too.
+So why can’t you be motivated enough to stay on track?

 Well, the good news is that lasting motivation for weight loss is only a few easy habits away.

-If you’re reading this, congratulations – you already motivated to get started… and we’ll help you take it to the next level where you’re firing on all cylinders and smashing every single one of your weight loss goals!
+If you’re reading this, congratulations – you’ve already got the motivation you need to get started!
+Here at keepinspiring.me, we’re here to help you take that motivation to the next level – and to assist in you in smashing every single one of your weight loss goals!